midhunkalarikkal/FullDomain/Notes/js.md

 5. `Sort`
 ==========
 used to sort the elements of an array.
-By default, it sorts the elements as strings in lexicographic (dictionary) order.
+By default, it sorts the elements as strings in ascending order.
 However, you can provide a compare function to determine the sorting order based on numeric or custom criteria.
 ```js
 let newArray = array.sort([compareFunction]);
 ```